What do I wear to class?

 I’ve never danced (hula) before!
 Is this for me?

-Everyone is welcome to drop in to basics practice sessions on Zoom.
+Everyone is welcome to drop in to our Tuesday practice sessions on Zoom, totally free of charge.

 If you’ve never seen or danced hula, have never danced at all, or are coming from a different dance or cultural discipline, our beginners class does not require prior knowledge or experience and will help you build a solid foundation.

 I’m a more experienced dancer, is there a class for that?

 Yes!
 You can attend as many classes as you want, and our improvers class on Zoom is where it’s at if you’re looking to progress and/or challenge yourself.
 If you’re experienced but new to hula with HHUK, please consider joining us in beginners class for a while first.

 Can kids take these classes?